‘The Young And The Restless’ Spoilers: Victor Responsible For Crystal Killing Zack?

-Zack is about to face his end in the hands of Crystal, but did Victor made her do it?
+Zack is about to face his end in the hands of Crystal, but did Victor make her do it?
 The Young and the Restless spoilers tease that Victor will be blamed for Zack’s death.

-On Monday, Crystal (Morgan Obenreder) will shot Zack (Ryan Ashton) at the back just as he was about to pull the trigger to kill Abby (Melissa Ordway) and Scott (Daniel Hall).
+On Monday, Crystal (Morgan Obenreder) will shoot Zack (Ryan Ashton) in the back just as he was about to pull the trigger to kill Abby (Melissa Ordway) and Scott (Daniel Hall).
 Abby and Scott will be able to return to their loved ones, but Victor (Eric Braeden) will face some trouble.
-Social media buzz would suggest that he used Crystal to his advantage and that he is responsible she took Zack down, spoilers for The Young and the Restless reveal, via Celeb Dirty Laundry.
+Social media buzz would suggest that he used Crystal to his advantage and that he is responsible for her taking Zack down, spoilers for The Young and the Restless reveal, via Celeb Dirty Laundry.
 It is something Victor is capable of doing so the accusations went out quickly.
 Victor would order Neil (Kristoff St. John) to fix the issue.

 Later on, Sharon (Sharon Case) will inform Tessa (Cait Fairbanks) about what her sister just did.
 Scott will tell her she might not be able to see Crystal again.